slidevjs/slidev/docs/custom/config-code-runners.md

 Define code runners for custom languages in your Monaco Editor.

 By default, JavaScript, TypeScript runners are supported built-in.
-They runs in the browser with **without** sandbox environment.
-If you want to more advanced integrations, you might want to provide your own code runners that sends the code to a remote server, runs in a Web Worker, or anything, up to you.
+They run in the browser **without** a sandbox environment.
+If you want to more advanced integrations, you might want to provide your own code runner that sends the code to a remote server, runs in a Web Worker, or anything, up to you.

 Create `./setup/code-runners.ts` with the following content: